 Quick word to the wise: if you're going to climb the bridge, and are on vacation like me, don't have more than one beer at lunch before doing so.
 I just joined my group and there's apparently a breathalyzer test.
 Right.
 If you blow more the 0.05%, no climbing for you.

 The bridge climb preparation is quite an affair.
 Having signed a health and insurance wavier and passed the breath test (phew!), you are zipped up into a gray jumpsuit, your belongings left in a locker.
 No cameras, no spare change, no wallet, the climb has strict regulations, and understandably so.
-From the highest point, anything dropped onto traffic passing below could cause serious damage.

 In the next section, you are equipped with a belt and rolling ball belay, a headlamp, fleece, radio and headset.
 With a trial run climbing metal ladders, familiarizing everyone with the belay, and a bit of instruction from our guide Chris, off we went.